-Combined seals, as a kind of reciprocating seals, are widely used in the hydraulic systems.
-One combined seal usually contains two or more elements to achieve the sealing function.
+Combined seals, as a kind of reciprocating seals, are widely used in hydraulic systems.
+The combined seal usually contains two or more elements to achieve the sealing function.
 Not only the interference fit between the seal and the rod/groove should be considered, but the assembling parameters between the inner sealing elements are also essential to be investigated.
-Stretching ratio, as one indicator for the interference fit, usually exerts a significant influence on the sealing performance.
-However, in the study of stretching effects on combined seals, the traditional axisymmetric modeling method would introduce the over-stretching problems, resulting in large errors.
-To overcome the above problem, this paper proposed a putter-movement method, where an extra putter is introduced into the model, and mixed lubrication theory was employed to study the macro and micro characteristics among the sealing zone.
-As a typical kind of combined seals, the VL seal was utilized as the research object, and the material's plastic effects are included in the reciprocating-seal modeling for the first time.
-The numerical results were compared with the experimental data, and good agreements were obtained.
-The proposed method was then employed to systematically discuss the sealing characteristics under different interference-fit conditions.
+Stretching ratio, as an indicator for the interference fit, usually exerts a significant influence on the sealing performance.
+However, in the studies of stretching effects on combined seals, the traditional axisymmetric modeling method will introduce the overstretching problems, resulting in large errors.
+To overcome this problem, this paper proposed a putter-movement method, where an extra putter is introduced into the model, and a mixed-lubrication theory was employed to study macro and micro characteristics among the sealing zone.
+As a typical kind of combined seals, the VL seal is utilized as the research object, and the material’s plastic effects are included in the reciprocating-seal modeling for the first time.
+The numerical results are compared with the experimental data, and good agreements are obtained.
+The proposed method is then employed to discuss the sealing characteristics under different interference-fit conditions systematically.
 The results indicate that the stretching mainly affects the contact pressure on the cavity side.
-Compared to the performance of the standard geometry, with extra-stretching, the leakage is increased, but the friction is decreased.
+Compared to the performance of the seal with the standard geometry, in the extra-stretching condition, the leakage is increased, but the friction is decreased.